elehma4/RPG-Game-JS-OOP/README.md

 # RPG Game

+## GAME & CHARACTER NOTES (Please See Here):

+In this exercise, you will develop a hero RPG (*Role Playing Game*) using all of the cool new javascript knowledge you've acquired.
+This game will be created using **Object Oriented Programming**.

 In this exercise, you will develop a hero RPG (*Role Playing Game*) using all of the cool new python knowledge you've acquired.
 This game will be created using **Object Oriented Programming**.

 The game starts off with 2 characters: a `hero` and a `goblin`.
 Each character will be given a starting health and starting value.